 Now, before you assume that means I skimped on a lot of the things that make a wedding a fabulous and wonderful party I want to say two things.
 First, people still to this day tell me how much they loved my wedding and second, I don’t feel like anything was left out.
 I had a dress, a cake, a photographer, a live band, a sit down catered meal, gorgeous invitations – the whole nine yards.

 What was our secret to a gorgeous wedding that didn’t cost an arm and a leg?
 Well, many of the tips you will find in this book answer that question.
 I’m so thrilled to share what I have learned with you.
-To this day I’m still picking up tips and tricks at every wedding I attend or photograph (I am a photographer), and I hope to continue sharing a bunch of these tips forever.
+To this day I’m still picking up tips and tricks at every wedding I attend or photograph (I am a photographer), and I hope to continue sharing the many ways to save money on weddings, with you guys.
 My mission in life is to help people save money in a variety of ways, so this eBook will certainly not be my last.
 In other words, stay tuned for more releases, but in the mean time- I hope you enjoy this one!

 Alright, you just got engaged.
 Congratulations!
 You’ll likely put it on Facebook and announce it to the world.
 Then, after everyone and their brother has congratulated you, there might be a party.
 If so, hopefully you will be lucky to have it thrown for you.
 If not, below are some tips to help you keep the budget low.
 I personally didn’t have an engagement party because it didn’t make sense financially to me and it felt like an outdated tradition, but if you want to party by all means do so.
 Just don’t kill your wedding fund to make it happen!

 1. My top tip to save money on an engagement party is to remember that this doesn’t have to be nearly as splashy as a wedding so don’t get a DJ, don’t hire a caterer, forget the photographer and don’t over think it!
 Keep it simple.
 Simple can still be sexy and the savings are huge!